 New EdCentral Transforms the Way You Learn

 EdCentral, a new learning management platform will be available to members this fall.
-This new benefit will save time and change the way members access all of RSNA’s high-quality online educational content, including articles from the Society’s peer-reviewed journals.
+This new benefit will save time and change the way members access all of RSNA’s high-quality online educational content, including articles from Radiology and RadioGraphics, two of the Society’s peer-reviewed journals.

-EdCentral is an easy-to-navigate learning hub that features an intuitive interface and sophisticated search capabilities.
-It includes a convenient dashboard where users can see what they have bookmarked, find highlighted content recommended by the users they follow and access other featured and trending content.
-The dashboard also displays an up-to-date record of each learner’s continuing medical education (CME) progress.
+EdCentral is an easy-to-navigate learning hub that features an intuitive interface.
+It includes a convenient dashboard where users can see what they have consumed or bookmarked, find highlighted content recommended by the users they follow and access other featured and trending content.

 Users can manager their individual profiles to customize the experience, adding skills, interests and accomplishments.